kofi-k/BasicWebsiteProject/README.md

 # Mini Web Project

-## I'm not a web dev, this's only a school project.
+## I'm not a web dev, this's only a school assignment.

 ### Tech stack
 * HTML